electrode-io/electrode-native/README.md

 When the user wants to install a new (or old) version of the platform, let's say `v4`, `ern-local-cli` will run `git checkout v4` in the `ern-platform` repo and call the `install.js` script found at the root of the repo, which will copy the current repository (on `v4` branch) to a a new `v4` folder in the `cache` folder and will run `yarn install` for all of the tools.

-When the user wants to switch from an installed version to another (let's say `v4` to `v3`), the platform `use` command will just update the `.ernrc` file to change the activated version number, then next time `ern` command is run, it will now from which cache version folder to consume `ern-local-cli`.
+When the user wants to switch from an installed version to another (let's say `v4` to `v3`), the platform `use` command will just update the `.ernrc` file to change the activated version number, then next time `ern` command is run, it will know from which cache version folder to consume `ern-local-cli`.

+#### Development instructions

+This is a work in progress pretty raw procedure, it does not handle versioning at all.
+It will surely get fine tuned / simplified over time as we improve the platform.
+The main goal here is to have as less "development environment" specific code as possible in the platform.

+**[First time steps]**
+1. Make sure you have installed all the prerequisites listed above.
+1. Git clone this repo somewhere on your workstation.
+2. Install the global client through `npm i -g @walmart/electrode-react-native`.
+3. Install platform by running `ern` command in a terminal

+**[Dev steps]**
+4. Start the Cauldron service locally (if its not already running) running `ern cauldron start` in a separate terminal window.
+5. Go to `ern-local-cli` folder where you cloned the repo, and run `npm install` from there.
+6. From within `ern-local-cli` folder run `npm link`.
+This will make `ern-cli` binary (representing `ern-local-cli` available globally).
+7. Now, whenever you run `ern-cli` it will bypass global client and directly use your own `ern-local-cli`